Last updated: 3rd of June, 2019

 Amanda Gath, owner of Amanda Jane Salon and NATULIQUE Master Educator on Hair Consultation

-“I never consult with a colour chart, because I want to demonstrate to the client that I am a confident professional and I know my colour well.
-I then go on to recommend what I believe would be best suited for my client and I give reasons why”, Amanda says.
+“I never consult with a colour chart, because I want to demonstrate to the client that I am a confident professional and that I know my colours well.
+I then go on to recommend what I believe would best suit for my client and I give reasons why”, Amanda says.

-1. Give a detailed description of what you want to do
+1. Give a detailed description of what you are going to do

 “Annie, I think your previous colour is nice.
 However, I believe we need to add some depth into the root area by cooling down your base colour, which will give you a longer lasting result.
 I also think we should make your highlights creamier because the previous highlights are looking too warm for your skin tone, and I would recommend that we add a few low lights just around your face to compliment those fresh highlights – this will shape and frame your face nicely”.